KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 ### Functions
 * Naming: ctFunctionName()
-* NO HIDDEN STATES!!!
+* MINIMIZE HIDDEN STATES!!!
 Only modify what is passed to a function!
 (Even if this is just a module context object)
 * You can break up function calls and definitions into multiple lines.

+### Current Hidden State Exceptions
+* Shared Logging
+* Shared String Translation
+* Tracy Profiling Markup
+* ImGUI and Im3D

 ### Pointers
 * Pointer example format: int* pVariables;
 * Pointer-to-pointer format: int** ppVariables;

+### C Strings
+* Use const char* wherever read-only string data needs to be passed.
+* Raw string pointers for modifiable strings are discouraged in favor of utilities.
+* Always assume data is UTF-8 unless otherwise marked and do not assume 1-byte per character.
+* Do not cache C string pointers, always copy to another structure to avoid dangling.
+* Text that can be presented to the user should be wrapped in a "CT_N*" prefix for translation.

 ### Function Pointers
 * Format: void (*fpFuncPtrName)(int)